lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:38 PM)_

-> `Grass salesman`: Alright alright alright, you can have it, just don't hurt me!
+> `Grass Salesman`: Alright alright alright, you can have it, just don't hurt me!

 **Zander** _(02-Jul-18 06:39 PM)_